7 Indie-Made Furniture Pieces For a Beauty Business

 When it comes to furnishing a salon, comfort is key for both stylists and clients.
 A good salon chair should be stylish and inviting, but also functional and durable.
 Look for comfortable leather seats, complete with foot and headrests.
 For an even more glamorous touch, you can even get chairs with hydraulic height adjustment systems that allow you to find the perfect position for each client.

-The comfort of your clients is one of the most important factors in whether or not they will return to use your services again, so make this a priority.
+The comfort of your clients is one of the most important factors in whether or not they will return to use your services again.
+Do make this a priority, having your customers sit in a good and aesthetic salon chair really changes how they see your business.

 Etsy: ElvatoFurniture, Makeup chair